anantasty/ignite-cli/docs/docs/07-cli.md

 **Options**

 ```
+      --check-dependencies   Verify that cached dependencies have not been modified since they were downloaded
       --clear-cache          Clear the build cache (advanced)
   -h, --help                 help for init
       --home string          Home directory used for blockchains
   -p, --path string          path of the app (default ".")
 ```

 **SEE ALSO**